-Welcome back to my ongoing series on the New York-area Transportation Improvement Plan (NYTIP)!
+Welcome back to my ongoing NYTIP series!
 When I introduced NYTIP, I outlined a three-point plan for fixing the NYC Subway system: enhance, extend, and expand.
-This post summarizes the last five posts, which addressed the first point – enhance.
+This post summarizes v0.8.0 of the enhanced NYC subway, which addresses the first point.

 [Let’s do this!]

 UPDATE (09.17.2022): I am changing the plan for

 v1.0.0 v0.8.0 of the enhanced NYC subway due to recent ridership trends – see the edit toward the end of this post.

 Welcome to my NYTIP series!
 As part of NYTIP, I outlined a three-point plan for fixing the NYC Subway: